100% Satisfaction Guaranteed - We Value Your Trust!

-Tearing out an old toilet is one of those messy jobs that marks progress in a home project, but it also leaves you with one big, awkward problem: what to do with it now.
-You can’t exactly toss it in your regular trash bin, and leaving it on the curb doesn’t always cut it either.
+Tearing out an old toilet feels like progress in a bathroom project until you realize you still have to get rid of it.
+You can’t throw it in your regular trash bin, and leaving it on the curb doesn’t always work.

 Before you decide where your old toilet should go, you’ve got to remove it and get it ready.
 It’s messy and manual, but totally doable if you take it step by step.